-- Wiki articles are stored in the database as raw html – good
+- Wiki articles are stored in the database as raw HTML – good

 - Intra-wiki and case links are relative – tricky

-- Embedded images and attachments’ URLs can be accessed programmatically by adding an XML API logon token to the end.
+- Embedded images and attachments’ URLs can be accessed programmatically by adding an XML API login token to the end.
 Use

-Some things to try:
+Some additional things to consider:

 - Have your live documentation site use the XML API to pull the article's HTML when the user requests a document on your site.
 The script on your site would then need to fix relative links.
-You would also need to make sure the wiki is publicly accessible so images and attachments work, or store an API logon token in the script on your site for fetching them.
+You would also need to make sure the wiki is publicly accessible, so images and attachments work, or store an API login token in the script on your site for fetching them.

 - Spider the wiki either as a user would, or better with the XML API, converts links, applies styles, and saves the documents in your desired format.
 See this article about online documentation to know more.